 Make sure you have someone to drive you home.

-A biliary tract biopsy can determine whether a tumor started in the liver or spread from another location.
+A biliary tract biopsy can determine if a tumor started in the liver or spread from another location.
 It also can determine if the tumor is cancerous.

 This test may be done:

-- After a doctor's examination, , , , or shows abnormal growths in your biliary tract
+- After a physical exam, , , , or shows abnormal growths in your biliary tract

 - To test for diseases or infection